FabianSchoenberger/PiRover/proposal/proposal.md

 Furthermore, we will implement Grafana which will let us analyze and monitor sensor and actuator data.

 All 4 sensors and 7 actuators fulfill a vital role in the overall driving experience. \
-Although our project only uses 4 sensors for 5 people, we feel the complexity of the project should outweigh alleviate this requirement.
+Although our project only uses 4 sensors for 5 people, we feel the complexity of the project should alleviate this requirement.

 ## Timeline